megaease/easeagent-sdk-go/doc/megacloud-config.md

 ## 2. Reporter

-MegaCloud uses http to receive data, so you need to change the configuration to http and MegaCloud's address.
+MegaCloud uses HTTP to receive data, so you need to change the configuration to HTTP and MegaCloud's address.
 ```yaml
 reporter.output.server: {MEGA_CLOUD_URL}/application-tracing-log
 ```